Mak2006/graph-nosql-labs/Cassandra Concepts.md

 1. **Node** - A single Cassandra instance, this is on a machine.
 This machine may be on a separate  network and may contain other nodes.
 Two nodes can be geographically separated, altogether in a separate data center and be in separate networks.
 Nodes can see each other, that is each node is connected to other nodes, even though they may be separated.
 2. **Algorithm** - the key algorithm of cassandra is then
 	1. Distribute the data accross different nodes, each node has a part of the data.
 These data parts are called partitions.
 Partitions are based on some key using which we can divide the data.
 To maintain failover, the nodes also have additional responsibility of having other partitions as well.
-3. **Partition Key** - In C*, a partition key is A hash generated from the first column of a primary key.
+3. **Partition Key** - In C*, a partition key is required to be defined.
+It is consists of at least on column.
+So when a row comes in, the **Partitoner**, uses a hash function on the value of the column and creates a **Token**.
+The all possible values of these token is the **token range**.
+Each ofA hash generated from the first column of a primary key.
 4. **Partition index**
 5. **Partition**, Partition range, Partitioner
 6. **Token**, **Token range**